MACSTAR-543/CRUD-Frontend/README.md

-t# StockSync Pro - Frontend Documentation
+# StockSync Pro - Frontend Documentation

 ## 📋 Overview
 StockSync Pro is a modern inventory management system frontend that connects to a deployed RESTful API backend for performing full CRUD operations on products, suppliers, and orders.